 Reach Out to Others

-For many active adults, retirement life includes meaningful volunteer work.
+For many seniors, retirement life includes meaningful volunteer work.
 Enjoy the camaraderie while experiencing the joy of giving to others.
 It’s a win/win.

 Live and Learn